-History of the Cima Coppi (1990-1999), the summit with highest altitude reached by cyclists during the Giro d’Italia, the Italian grand tour.
-Cima Coppi was established in 1965, five years after the death of the “Il Campionissimo” (champion of champions) Fausto Coppi.
+Cima Coppi history – the Cima Coppi is the summit with the highest altitude reached by cyclists during the Giro d’Italia.
+It was established in 1965, five years after the death of the “Il Campionissimo” (champion of champions) Fausto Coppi.

 Stage 16 featured six major ascents: Valparola, Gardena, Sella, Pordoi, Marmolada and again Pordoi.
 The Italian rider Maurizio Vandelli (Gis Gelati-Benotto) was the first atop Pordoi at the 1st pass.
 Then, on Marmolada, Charly Mottet, the French rider of the RMO team attacked.
 He took the eventual GC winner Gianni Bugno (Chateau d’Ax-Salotti) with him.
 Bugno was untouchable at this Giro.
 The duo worked together at the second ascent of Pordoi and Bugno gifted the stage to the Frenchman.